LTV ratio calculator

 So if the loan amount is Rs.
 50 lakh and the property’s worth after valuation is Rs.
 1 crore, The maximum LTV= Rs.
 50 lakh/ Rs.
 1 crore= 50%.

-Enter the principal amount and property value into the fields and click on ‘calculate’ in a LTV calculator.
-For instance, if the loan amount is Rs.1 crore and the property value is worth Rs.
+Enter the principal amount, the property value and the mortgage loan interest rate into the fields, and click on ‘calculate’ in the LTV calculator.
+For instance, if the loan amount is Rs.
+1 crore and the property value is worth Rs.
 2.5 crore, then enter these figures into the appropriate fields.
 Click on ‘Calculate’ to know the maximum LTV ratio of the loan, which in this case comes to 40%.

 The loan to value ratio is generally higher for a residential property than it is for a commercial property.
 On average, can expect the LTV ratio to be around 10% higher for residential spaces.
 However, certain industrial properties can also fetch a high LTV.
 Moreover, the LTV ratio depends on occupancy status as well.
 Occupied premises tend to yield higher loan amounts than rented or vacant ones, irrespective of whether it’s a residential or commercial property.

 Before settling on the LTV, mortgage loan lenders check parameters like your age, current financial obligations and credit score.
 The greater the number of working years you have, the better are your chances of getting a large loan amount and a lengthy tenor too.
 Similarly, you should have a low debt-to-income ratio, under 50%, to get a high Loan against Property comfortably.
 Your credit score is also of importance as it reflects your credit management abilities.
 Normally, scores of 750 and above fetch higher LTV ratios and low loan against property interest rates as well.